DonKult/dotPageMod/README.md

 The reason is security.
 WebExtensions aren't allowed to insert code into privileged tabs like about: pages and a few other domains to avoid people being tricked by evil extensions and co.
-The older extension types didn't have such restrictions, so even my examples include files modifying _addons.mozilla.org_ which doesn't work at the moment.
-Perhaps one day there is a way to get them working again.
+The older extension types didn't have such restrictions.
+Perhaps one day there is a way to get them working again for all tabs if a user can manage the risk.

+At least for "restricted domains" in Firefox you can use the hidden `about:config` option `extensions.webextensions.restrictedDomains` to modify the set – including making it empty, so that e.g. the included example for `addons.mozilla.org` works again.
+This option does *NOT* affect `about:` pages or the PDF viewer through.

 ## Logo